 Spring and summer parties and gatherings call for sangria.
 Specifically white wine sangria.
 This is a recipe near and dear to my heart.
 More than 20 years ago I made a version of this for the first party my husband and I ever hosted together.

 I made this sangria in my beautiful new Grosche Rio Sangria pitcher.
 It’s stylish and looks great on a buffet table.
-It’s easy to use and the self sealing stainless steel top is an added bonus.
-Less spills when pouring and you have a built in lid for chilling time.
-Not need to cover a pitcher with plastic wrap.
+It’s easy to use and the self-sealing stainless steel top is an added bonus.
+Fewer spills when pouring and you have a built-in lid for chilling time.
+No need to cover a pitcher with plastic wrap.